mirnylab/hiclib-legacy/doc/source/index.rst

 Note about suggested usage
 --------------------------

+.. note :: "**Updated from 2015-05-17**" I have rewritten the library considerably to allow analyses of the datasets such as (Rao, 2014), with
+           many billion reads.
+This dataset can really be analyzed on a 32GB machine with no problems.
+Mapping was also made very automatic, and better mapping scripts are now provided.

+           You can find an example of the new pipeline in the "pipeline2015" folder; a README file there will tell you how to use it.

 .. note :: "**Update from 2014-05-14**" I've tried to streamline the pipeline which does read mapping of .sra files from GEO.
            It is in examples/pipeline2014.
 Mapping performance was significantly increased.